kavehtehrani/encode_solidity_hw2/README.md

 ### Known issues

 * In case of a tie, the first entry in the list of candidates is declared the winner.
 This is a limitation of the current implementation.
+* Would have been a better TokenizedBallot contract if we had made a function to query the length of the proposals.